quinlan-lab/constraint-tools/README.md

       This model is used to compute the expected SNV and singleton counts.
 --windows STR
       Path to a set of windows on which to compute z-scores.
+      Windows on X and Y chromosomes are not allowed.
 --zscores STR
       A path to a file in which the genome-wide z-scores will be stored (.bed.gz) --work STR